lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

    command names, choose the name of the process with the earliest recorded start time.

 Output records are sorted in order of increasing start time of the job.

+### Systems

+The output can be controlled with `--loadfmt`.
+The default output format is `datetime,cpu,mem,gpu,vmem,gpus`.
+Unless a single host is explicitly selected with `--host` then the host name is printed on a separate line before the data for the host.